-Try The Bird for band watching with the hipsters, backpacker favourite Brass Monkey Hotel for a cheesy night out on the dancefloor, gay nightclub Connections for a boogie or drag queen show, or Mustang Bar for $5 burger meal deals and backpacker nights.
+Try The Bird for band watching with the hipsters, backpacker favourite Brass Monkey Hotel for a cheesy night out on the dancefloor, gay nightclub Connections for a boogie or drag queen show, or Mustang Bar for cheap meal deals and backpacker nights.

 14. Watch the Sunrise in East Perth

 While the sunrise views from Kings Park are spectacular, you can’t beat watching the sun come up directly behind a big body of water, and the Swan River is the perfect location.

 For more inspiration, check out my blog post and photo diary from my riverside walk through East Perth.